piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Sliding scale

 At PIE, we found the best way to help assess a mentor's availability was to present the engagement options as a sliding scale.
 On that scale, the minimal level of commitment was fairly low and the maximum level of commitment was decided by the mentor.
 There's was no high bar.
-Just a lowball.
+Just a lowbar.
 You must be this tall to ride.

 Just as importantly, we used other mentors as examples — which provided even more context for their potential engagement.